gniewomir/enraged-xenomorph/README.md

-# Xenomorph - DDD/CQRS Symfony Application Boilerplate
+# Enraged Xenomorph - DDD/CQRS Symfony Application Boilerplate

 This project is very opinionated attempt to compile a bit of experience, few good practices, some practical solutions to common problems & automation to create robust boilerplate for bootstrapping of domain-driven Symfony applications.